aprilmintacpineda/todo-app/readme.md

 ```

 ### Third
-Build the database by running the following commands
+Build the database by running the following commands one at a time

 ```
 // create a database.sqlite file on the database folder